simonw/datasette/README.md

 ## datasette publish

-If you have [Zeit Now](https://zeit.co/now) installed, datasette can deploy one or more SQLite databases to the internet with a single command:
+If you have [Zeit Now](https://zeit.co/now) or [Heroku](https://heroku.com/) configured, datasette can deploy one or more SQLite databases to the internet with a single command:

     datasette publish now database.db

+Or:

+    datasette publish heroku database.db

 This will create a docker image containing both the datasette application and the specified SQLite database files.
-It will then deploy that image to Zeit Now and give you a URL to access the API.
+It will then deploy that image to Zeit Now or Heroku and give you a URL to access the API.

     $ datasette publish --help
     Usage: datasette publish [OPTIONS] PUBLISHER [FILES]...